NA-NA-NA-NA BATMAN!1 of 12

 SCOTT SNYDER2 of 12

 Over the last several years, Snyder redefined Batman’s place in Gotham City, pitting him against the Court of Owls – a group of aristocrats pulling the city’s strings, and turned the Joker into a homicidal menace on a level he’s never been before, though the Clown Prince of Crime’s current status is something of an enigma wrapped in a riddle.

 Snyder’s greatest achievement may be the year long “Zero Year” arc that retold Batman’s origin and earliest crime-fighting days, weaving the Caped Crusader into the very fabric of Gotham City, and rebuilding him, and his world, from the ground up.

-Though Snyder left the main Batman title with "Rebirth," he's continued to work on redefining his classic villains in All-Star Batman.
-He'll also reunite with artist Greg Capullo this summer for Dark Nights: Metal, a new Batman-centric crossover debut in August 2017.
+Though Snyder left the main Batman title with "Rebirth," he continued to work on redefining his classic villains in All-Star Batman.
+And of course, Snyder and longtime Batman collaborator Greg Capullo reunited for the current Batman-centric event Dark Nights: Metal.

 Chief among Morrison’s accomplishments were bringing back Damien Wayne – a character that was largely a footnote in Batman lore – as Bruce Wayne’s biological son, and the latest Robin.
 This development truly redefined the relationship between Batman and Robin, which had always been that of a surrogate father and son, and made that connection literal.

 Morrison also introduced the concept of Batman, Inc., a global network of crimefighters inspired by Batman.
 Morrison also oversaw the “death” of Bruce Wayne, an event that lead to Dick Grayson’s brief (second) stint in the cape and cowl.